One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Impact Statement

 \textbf{General Implications: }Our work contributes to a growing body of evidence that even state-of-the-art reward models exhibit biases that may affect the efficacy and transparency of language model alignment.
 By empirically characterizing these biases and successfully mitigating some of them, this work may help practitioners build more robust alignment pipelines.
 Further, we contribute to evidence that many biases are complex downstream consequences of decisions made by developers, some of which may not be visible without careful measurement.
 This carries implications for the design of governance of systems that are released to the public.

-\textbf{Implications of sycophancy results: } Sycophancy poses significant risks for downstream applications, with potential consequences for user trust, safety, and decision-making \cite{wen2024languagemodelslearnmislead, grabb2024risks, cheng2025elephantmeasuringunderstandingsocial, cheng2025sycophanticaidecreasesprosocial}.
+\textbf{Implications of sycophancy and overconfidence results: } Sycophancy and overconfidence pose significant risks for downstream applications, with potential consequences for user trust, safety, and decision-making \cite{wen2024languagemodelslearnmislead, grabb2024risks, cheng2025elephantmeasuringunderstandingsocial, cheng2025sycophanticaidecreasesprosocial}.
 Addressing this issue is essential yet non-trivial, as naive interventions risk overcorrecting and suppressing desirable agreement behaviors.
 Our study of user agreement sycophancy does not encompass the full range of forms or consequences of sycophancy.

 \textbf{Implications of model style sensitivity:} Model-style reward sensitivity is problematic because it can push RLHF to optimize for “familiar” phrasing rather than genuine quality, systematically advantaging some model dialects and confounding both transfer and evaluation.
+Because these model families dominate widely used open-source preference corpora (\Cref{sec:ppl_correlation}), this bias is likely to affect any RM trained on such data.
+It is also plausible, that reward models are also sensitive to model writing styles from the OpenAI and Anthropic families, given that they are represented in common preference corpora (though we cannot verify this without logit access).

-However, addressing it is difficult because the signal is entangled with content and can arise from multiple, prompt-dependent, non-linear sources, so a simple global debiasing (e.g., a linear probe) cannot work.
-It is also unclear how much the resulting quality of common language model RLHF applications are affected by the observed model-style sensitivities.
-This effect is probably more impactful when doing RLHF in more complex domains where we have to rely on human expert feedback, e.g., mental health Chatbots for therapy sessions or clinical decision-making \citep{grabb2024risks, saadia_bias, jared_stigma, mentat2025}.
+Practitioners should therefore consider style-driven reward inflation when selecting RM-policy pairings and curating preference data, since a policy trained with an RM biased toward its own base-model style may receive inflated reward signals irrespective of output quality.
+However, addressing this bias is difficult because the signal is entangled with content and can arise from multiple, prompt-dependent, non-linear sources, so a simple global debiasing (e.g., a linear probe) cannot work.
+This effect is probably even more amplified when doing RLHF in more complex domains where we have to rely on human expert feedback, e.g., mental health Chatbots for therapy sessions or clinical decision-making \citep{grabb2024risks, saadia_bias, jared_stigma, mentat2025}.